|Last Quarterly Update:||2/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry produce ethyl alcohol, known as ethanol, and biodiesel fuel.
-Major biofuel producers include US-based Aventine Renewable Energy and Green Plains Renewable Energy; Cosan and Copersucar (headquartered in Brazil); and Abengoa (Spain), as well as units of traditional fuel makers like Valero and Chevron and crop processors like Archer Daniels Midland and Bunge Limited (all based in the US).
+Major biofuel manufacturers include Abengoa (Spain), Cosan (Brazil), Green Plains (US), Novozymes (Denmark), and Poet (US), as well as units of oil and gas producers such as Chevron and Valero and crop processors such as Archer Daniels Midland and Bunge (all based in the US).

-Worldwide, the biofuel market generates about $95 billion in revenue, according to Clean Edge.
-The US, Brazil, the EU, China, and Argentina are the largest biofuel manufacturers.
+Worldwide, the biofuel market generates about $100 billion in revenue.
+The US, Brazil, Germany, France, and China are the largest biofuel manufacturers.
 Global production is expected to increase due to concerns about the environment and fossil fuel dependence.
 New government tax incentives and subsidies also are expected to boost the industry.

-Demand is driven by motor vehicle use and federal requirements that ethanol be blended into gasoline.
+Demand is driven by motor vehicle use and government requirements that ethanol be blended into gasoline.
 The profitability of biofuel production facilities depends on prices of gasoline and diesel, which fluctuate based on world petroleum demand and domestic refinery use.
 Economies of scale in ethanol production are limited due to the transportation costs associated with gathering feedstocks (corn and other biomasses) and transporting the ethanol to blending sites.
-Small companies can compete effectively by developing business relations ...
+Small companies can compete effectively by developing business relations with distributors and by delivering consistently.
+The US industry is concentrated: the 50 largest companies generate more than 75% of ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options